 Important considerations to bear in mind

-The flu is considered as a common condition that causes cough, fever and upper respiratory symptoms.
-Once an individual acquires the flu and the symptoms seem to worsen or the condition improves but fever returns with a worse cough, it is best to seek medical care.
+The condition is common which causes cough, fever and upper respiratory symptoms.
+Once an individual acquires the condition and the symptoms seem to worsen or the condition improves but fever returns with a worse cough, it is best to seek medical care.

 These are indications that the individual might be suffering from significant health risks.
 Since other underlying health conditions such as diabetes or asthma negatively affects the immune system, it is best to consult a doctor for appropriate treatment.